-The detection time is TCA (as defined at MF#14) and abbreviation for months is as per table below.
-The time is followed on the same line by the identity of the satellite which provided the alert data.
+The detection time is TCA (as defined at MF #14) and abbreviation for months is as per table below.
+The time is followed on the same line by the identity of the LEOSAR or GEOSAR satellite which provided the alert data.
+For MEOSAR alerts, the time of the first burst is provided and is followed on the same line by "MEOSAR".